Does Medicare Cover Alcohol Rehab and Substance Abuse? (Updated for 2020)March 6, 2020

 Substance Abuse in the Elderly: Unique Issues and Concerns

-The elderly population accounts for 25 percent of the prescription drugs sold in the US, and that population faces unique issues when it comes to substance abuse.
+The elderly population accounts for 25% of the prescription drugs sold in the US, and this population faces unique issues when it comes to substance abuse.
 Because addiction symptoms look like other common senior health disorders such as dementia, diabetes, and depression, addiction often goes ignored.

 Medicare Help for You or Someone You Love

 If you or someone you love struggles with drug or alcohol addiction, you don’t have to face it alone.
 A licensed agent with Medicare Plan Finder may be able to help you find a Medicare plan with the right care team to lead your or your loved one’s recovery.

 To set up a no-cost, no-obligation appointment with an agent call 844-431-1832 or contact us here today.